 Credit risk is the risk of the financial loss to the Group if a customer or a counterparty to a financial instrument fails to meet its contractual obligations.
-The Group is mainly exposed to credit risk from credit sales.
-It is Group policy, implemented locally, to assess the credit risk of new customers before entering contracts.
-Such credit ratings are taken into account by local business practices.
+The Group is mainly exposed to credit risk from rebates from suppliers.